apereo/cas/developer/Project-Commitee.md

 ## PMC Chair Nomination

 The nomination of a PMC chair requires a vote: a majority of +1 is required and no -1.
 The vote **MUST** happen **PRIVATELY** on the cas-pmc mailing list.
+Members who abstain from a vote are simply considered in support of the vote via lazy consensus.

 ## Committer Nomination

 The nomination of a committer requires a vote: a majority of +1 is required and no -1.
 The vote **MUST** happen **PRIVATELY** on the cas-pmc mailing list.
 The vote is proposed by one of the current committers.
 All members of the community have the right to become a committer, solely and exclusively on the grounds of the meritocracy.
+Members who abstain from a vote are simply considered in support of the vote via lazy consensus.

 ## Communication